peteroupc/MailLib/docs/APIDocs.md

  * [PeterO.Text.Normalizer](PeterO.Text.Normalizer.md) -
 Implements the Unicode normalization algorithm and contains             methods and functionality to test and convert Unicode strings for Unicode             normalization.
  * [PeterO.Text.NormalizingCharacterInput](PeterO.Text.NormalizingCharacterInput.md) -
-Implements the Unicode normalization algorithm and contains             methods and functionality to test and convert Unicode strings for Unicode             normalization.
+A character input class that implements the Unicode             normalization algorithm and contains methods and functionality to test and             convert Unicode strings for Unicode normalization.